michaelplanknz/household-contact-matrices-nz/README.md

 - pop_size_by_age_2018census_usually_resident.csv - 2018 census usually resident population estimates in 5-year age bands.
 - Table_1_rounded.csv - the Stats NZ household composition data.
 Each row of this CSV file corresponds to one household type.
 The first 8 columns show the number of people in that household type in each age gorup, the column `Count` contains the number of households of that type, and the column `Count_people` contains the total number of people in households of that type.
 See Table 1a in the article for an example.
 - JOB-12355 metadata.xslx - Stats NZ metadata and conditions of supply.
-- nz_contacts_xxxx.xlsx - synthetic contact matrices projected onto the New Zealand population by Prem et al. (2017) - see https://doi.org/10.1371/journal.pcbi.1005697. xxxx is either home, school, work or other.
+- nz_contacts_xxxx.xlsx (where xxxx is either home, school, work or other) - synthetic contact matrices projected onto the New Zealand population by Prem et al. (2017).
+See https://doi.org/10.1371/journal.pcbi.1005697.

 # Results